-This shop has been compensated by Schwarzkopf. #CareWithKeratin #sponsored
+This personal style tips post has been compensated by Schwarzkopf. #CareWithKeratin #sponsored

 Finding your personal style is tough.
 Even at 26 years old, I find that my personal style changes all of the time.
 When I heard that Schwarzkopf Keratin Color was partnering with Dress for Success® I was so excited.
 Dress for Success® has been a cause that I have supported since I first started volunteering with them in college.
 Through their organization, they empower women by providing them with the tools they need to achieve economic independence.
 They’re making a difference in communities across the globe by providing education and mentors for women.
 Over one million women have been served by this international organization and its programs.
 This partnership empowers women looking for upward mobility to revitalize women’s hair and clothing options so they can be as successful as they look.

-Today, I want to share with you 13 tips for finding your personal style that will work for anyone.
+Over the years, I’ve come up with a few personal style tips that are my go-to’s.
+I want to share with you 13 personal style tips that will work for anyone.

 Look around through magazines, on tv, on social media.
 You can find style inspiration all around you.
 Pinterest is a great source to search for great looks.
 Millions of people are constantly pinning looks you’ll love on there.
 I love finding my inspiration from my favorite celebs and bloggers.

 When searching for your inspiration, take your lifestyle into consideration.
 If you work in a corporate office, then searching for looks made up of ripped jeans and tank tops isn’t going to work.
 Will those things work on the weekends?
 Absolutely!
 As a mom, I know that my wardrobe has to be made up of pieces that I can constantly mix and match.
 It can’t be filled with nothing but trendy items because let’s be honest, I can’t show up to a PTA meeting in with a thigh high slit in my skirt and a beaded crop top.
 Would I love to?
 Of course I would but that’s not realistic.